Advanced PDF Export Customisations

 This page provides information about 'advanced' PDF export customisations.
 These expand upon the regular customisations described in Customising Exports to PDF.

 The information below is for advanced users.
 Customisations are not supported by Atlassian.
 Be aware that the advanced customisations described below require knowledge of certain parts of Confluence, and of CSS and HTML.
 This documentation is intended for advanced users.
 Some of the suggestions below are moderately complex, or irregular in nature.
 If you are having trouble understanding them we strongly suggest you ask an expert.
 We do not support any of the customisations described below.
 This means that the Atlassian support engineers will not be able to help you with these modifications.

 Adding Headers and Footers to Single Page Exports

-content of the left-hand side, centre and right-hand side of your page's header area, respectively.
+@page rule.
+These rules apply respectively to content that appears on the left-hand side, centre and right-hand side of your page's header area.

 For custom footers, define

 For example, the following rules add a document title at the centre of the header and a page number at the centre of the footer:

 font-sizeproperties ensure that the header and footer text is rendered in the same default font style used for the body text, based on the default CSS rules.

 - It is not possible to use this method to insert images (stored as attachments within your Confluence instance) into the headers and footers of single page exports.